 Largest number is 4.5

-Note: In the above programs, we have assigned values to the variables ourselves to make this easier.
-However, in real-world applications, these values may be derived from user input data, log files, submitted forms, and so on.
+Note: In the programs above, we assigned values to the variables ourselves to simplify the example.
+However, in real-world applications, these values may be derived from user input data, log files, submitted forms, and similar sources.